Polymer/designer/README.md

 The `metadata.html` file instructs the designer on how to work with your compontent.
 The `metadata.html` consists of an `x-meta` tag that contains:

 - A `template` for your element.
-The contents of this template are what the user will be dragging onto the stage, so it can be used to stub out a good default.
+The contents of this template are what the user will be dragging onto the stage, so it can be used to stub out a version of your element with default attribute values and inline styles.
 - **Optional** `property` elements for generating [property editors](#property-editors) in the Properties panel.
 - A `template`for your element's HTML import.